Pierre-FABIEN/careswitch-take-home/README.md

+Pierre FABIEN

+Hello !
+Here is the project as requested.
+Thanks to this, I have learned a lot!
+I will propose a better UX/UI by the end of the week, but in the meantime, the objectives are almost reached.
+I encountered difficulties with Zod when updating the data, and I had to disable it for this part.
+I don't know why it doesn't work, but I will continue investigating.
+In any case, it would be a great pleasure to evolve in this development environment and to perfect my skills here!
+I suspect there are more qualified candidates than me for this position.
+If in the future you need an additional person, please do not hesitate to contact me.
+I would love to work on SvelteKit.
+I look forward to your feedback.

 # Careswitch Take-Home Assignment

 Your assignment is to build a simple user management interface using SvelteKit, Prisma, Shadcn, and Tailwind that displays a list of users and supports navigating to individual profiles for viewing and editing.
 Follow the quickstart guide below to get started and learn more about the requirements.